wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td markdown="span">&nbsp;</td>
 <td markdown="span">[**Counter**](delta_counters.html)</td>
 <td><strong>A cumulative counter, or simply counter, is a monotonically increasing counter.
 These counters are useful for aggregating metric information such as the number of hits on a web page, how many users log into a portal, etc. They're usually used with `rate()` or a similar function.
-See also:**Delta counter.**</td>
+See also:<strong>Delta counter.</strong></td>
 </tr>
 <tr>
 <td><strong><big>D</big></strong></td>